 There are always fun treat options to supplement a diet!
 Any nutritional treats should only make up 10-15% of your cat’s daily calorific intake.

-If you struggle to get your cat’s weight up yourself, your vet may provide vitamin supplements.
+If you struggle to get your cat’s weight up yourself, your vet may provide vitamin supplements in order to reduce the risk of cat weight issues.
+We have more detailed advice about underweight cats here.

 Hyperthyroidism is a common glandular disorder caused by an excess off thyroxine (T4).
 T4 effects the bloodstream and organ systems which can mean the condition is easy to spot.